 Could you recommend a green building training course for contractors or folks who want to build for themselves?

-We do not know of a green building training per se that is for contractors.
-However there are a lot of resources out there.
 With all due respect, the single best overview of green building on the web is the Common Fire website.
 We'll stop saying it when someone finds one that's better.
 Hasn't happened yet.

 For folks somewhat new to building the weeklong design/build workshop at Yestermorrow comes highly recommended.
 It has a strong focus on sustainability and is very enjoyable and educational.